NasirMalik/Eris/README.md

 Layers are defined here.

 ### Coordinator
 Application Screenflow and later Push Routing handler.
 ### View
 Display of data.
 Data is being displayed in the form of Models and views confrom to ModelConfigurable to populate data via `configure(model:)` method
 ### ViewController
 Controller contains logic of view's state representation and pass actions to viewModel
 ### ViewModel
 - ViewModel does all the business logic implementation with or without help of mappers.
-    - Also it informs view-controller about the state update via bindings.
+- Also it informs view-controller about the state update via `bindings`.
-    - Mapper are the Domain Usecases.
+- Mapper are the `Domain Usecases`.
 Any domain logic will be injected in the form of independently tested usecases.
-Idea is to keep Domain-Layer independent from ViewModels thus can be widely reuseable.
+Idea is to keep `Domain-Layer` independent from ViewModels thus can be `widely reuseable`.
 Current implementation doesn't contain any domain logic thus doesn't contain any mapper.
 ### Repository
-    Its an abstraction layer between ViewModel and Data Stores that encapuslates Data-source layer.
+Its an `abstraction layer` between `ViewModel` and `Data Stores` that encapuslates Data-source layer.
 Currently there are two data sources, Network and CoreData.
 This layer can encapulate further data sources aswel i-e Remote Configurations etc
 ### Interactor
 Network: Its a wrapper written on top of Swift Package `Ceres` which fetch and decode data into inferred model object.
 ### Persistor
 CoreData: Persistor encapsulates CoreData and fetches and updates data.

 ## Considerations